binayjy8/delta-demo/README.md

 # delta-demo
-This is trail Git&amp;Github repo which is the repository of the ordinary project and analytics using topn
+This is trail Git&amp;Github repo which is the repository of the ordinary project and analytics using topno

 # Teacher
 Sradha Khapra